Now that you’ve made a big decision and are getting solar power installed, you must be thinking, “I have solar panels; now what?”

-Check the switches operate correctly by switching them off then on (Always switch off SOLAR SUPPLY MAIN SWITCH first).
-Ensure they are mechanically secure.
+Verify the proper functioning of switches by switching them off and on (always switch off the SOLAR SUPPLY MAIN SWITCH first).
+Confirm that the switches are mechanically secure and operating correctly.

 Your ability to upgrade your system in the future may depend on a number of factors, including receiving permission from your distributor, on suitable PV modules still being available, and on any upgrades meeting current Australian Standards.
 Upgrading your system may also result in losing your feed-in tariff.
 You will need to check with your electricity retailer and distributor to find out what the requirements are for upgrading your system.
 The requirements may differ from state to state.